Jury finds Illinois landlord guilty of murder, hate crime in 2023 attack on Palestinian American boy

 “If it wasn’t enough that this defendant killed that little boy, he left the knife in the little boy’s body,” Michael Fitzgerald, a Will County assistant state’s attorney, told jurors during opening statements.

-Czuba's attorney, George Lenard, declined comment Friday afternoon.
+Czuba's attorney, George Lenard, declined comment Friday.
 Czuba had pleaded not guilty.
 He faced murder, attempted murder, aggravated battery and hate crime charges in an eight-count indictment.

-According to the Will County Circuit Clerk’s office, Czuba is scheduled for sentencing on May 2.
+Czuba is scheduled for sentencing on May 2, according to the Will County Circuit Clerk’s office.

 Defense attorneys insisted pieces of evidence tying Czuba to the crimes were missing.
 His ex-wife, testifying for the prosecution, could only describe one outburst during their 30 years of marriage and said he carried knives often because he was handy around the house.